ktorz-net/libbbmm/BOARD.md

 - manipulate rational-number ?
 - Integrate a string-stream librairie or use a BmStr structure ?
 - What about igraph toolbox ?
-- Pharo: Prepare for uiPlayer: (BeMAge-presenter Package...
+- Pharo: Prepare for uiPlayer: (BbMm-presenter Package...
 Paul)
 - Windaube

 see: on [dlib](https://github.com/davisking/dlib/blob/master/examples/bayes_net_ex.cpp), for an inspiration of how to generate a BN.